Espantalho2017/Flatiron-Phase-1-Project/notes.md

     - [x] git push

 # To Do 7/18
-- [] Display all the data from db.json Fetch on html page as "cards"
+- [x] Display all the data from db.json Fetch on html page as "cards"
+    - [x] Troubleshoot how to fix "Undefined" being printed inside h2 tags
+        - [] Need to improve how you display data - maybe use CSS ???
+    - [] Display cards in structured list or table format
 - []